 - 5.19 The views of some sections of the community have traditionally been difficult to attain when dealing with planning issues.
 These sectors of the community are often referred to as 'hard to reach groups' and include:

-- Older people
+- The elderly

-- Ethnic minority communities
+- Ethnic minorities

-- Gypsies or travellers
+- Travellers

-- People with disabilities
+- The disabled.